-Allow your child's responses to your inquiries to guide you as you ask additional questions so that you engage in a natural dialogue with your child about his book.
-Your child's responses will tell you how well he is understanding what he reads.
+Allow your child's responses to your inquiries to guide you as you ask additional questions so that you engage in a natural dialogue with your child about their book.
+Your child's responses will tell you how well they are understanding what they read.

 10. Create Projects

 After your child finishes reading a book, create a project associated with the book.
 For example, make puppets of the characters out of socks or popsicle sticks, and put on a puppet show of a scene in the book.
 Create a diorama box for the book, or make a craft associated with the book topic.

-Your child's enthusiasm for reading will increase tenfold if he knows there will be a fun project he gets to make after he finishes his book!
+Your child's enthusiasm for reading will increase tenfold if they know there will be a fun project they get to make after they finish their book!

 © 2019 Geri McClymont